arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/usb-data-logging/content.md

 Import libraries:

-- The necessary libraries are imported at the beginning of the code.
-The example code uses the `Arduino_UnifiedStorage` library, simplifying data management across various storage types, including USB memory sticks.
+- The sketch starts by importing the `Arduino_UnifiedStorage` library, which is essential for managing the USB memory stick and file system.

 Variables and instances definition:

-- Instances are created for handling the USB mass storage and the file system.
-Arrays are also defined to store the analog input pin numbers and the built-in LED numbers.
+- The sketch establishes instances for handling the USB memory stick and the file system.
+Arrays are defined to store the analog input pin numbers (`analog_pins`) and the onboard user LED numbers (`led_pins`).
-- The example code defines variables for time tracking without using the `delay()` function, utilizing `previousMillis` and `interval`.
+- Variables for managing time (`previousMillis` and `interval`) are used to track data logging intervals without relying on the built-in `delay()` function.
-For the "Knight Rider" LED pattern, which sequentially lights up the user LEDs, we use the variables `ledDirection` and `currentLed`.
+- The "Knight Rider" LED pattern is controlled by `ledDirection` and `currentLed` variables, sequentially illuminating the user LEDs on the Opta™ device.

 The `setup()` function:

-- The Opta™ device is initialized.
-The analog-to-digital converter's resolution is set, onboard LEDs are initialized, and a connection to the USB memory stick is established.
-If the connection and mounting are successful, the example code sets up the file system for data read/write operations.
+- The sketch initializes your Opta™ device, setting the analog-to-digital converter resolution and preparing the onboard user LEDs.
+- The sketch establishes connection handlers for the USB memory stick using `connectionCallback()` and `disconnectionCallback()` functions.

 The main `loop()` function:

-- The example code checks if the user button is pressed for three seconds to start the data logging process.
-All user LEDs are turned off if triggered, and the `dataLoggingStarted` flag is set to `TRUE`.
+- The sketch monitors the onboard user button for a three-second pressing, holding, and then releasing it to initiate or stop the data logging process.
+- When data logging is started, `LED_D0` is illuminated as an indication.
+The "Knight Rider" LED pattern is displayed while the device waits for a USB memory stick connection.
+- The `writeToUSB()` function manages the data writing process to the USB memory stick, including initialization and updating data to the USB memory stick through the `performUpdate()` function.
+- Analog input data is formatted and written to a file named `analog_inputs_data.txt` on the USB memory stick.
-- If data logging has started, it checks if the button is held down for three seconds again to stop the data logging process.
-If this happens, all LEDs blink ten times to indicate that data logging has stopped.
+- When the data logging is completed (indicated by pressing the user button for three seconds again), the code stops writing data to the USB memory stick.
-- While waiting for a USB mass storage device connection, the program displays the "Knight Rider" LED pattern.
-- Once the connection is established, user LEDs are turned off.
-The file system on the USB memory stick is then mounted.
-- A file named `analog_inputs_data.txt` is opened on the USB memory stick for writing.
-- Finally, the example code takes analog readings and writes them to the file every second.
-The file is closed once the data is successfully written and the USB memory stick is unmounted.
+- The sketch shows the end of the data logging process by blinking all the onboard user LEDs ten times.

-Debugging with `debugPrint` statements via Opta's RS-485 interface:
+**Optional**: Debugging with `debugPrint` statements via Opta's RS-485 interface

-- `debugPrint` functions are used throughout the code to monitor the program's execution and track potential issues.
+- The `debugPrint` functions provide essential feedback throughout the code, aiding in monitoring and troubleshooting.
-- These debug statements print vital information through Opta's RS-485 serial interface, such as status messages during USB connection, errors, and file operation outcomes.
+- These statements output important information via your Opta™ device's onboard RS-485 serial interface, including status updates during USB memory stick connection and file operation results.

-***Debugging ensures that each sketch part works as expected, mainly when interfacing with external devices like USB memory sticks.***

 ### Testing the Example Code